 In addition, to offer guests a personalized experience, you can use this information to push special deals and local offers – all adding up to a better guest experience and increased revenue opportunities.

-As you learn more about your guests, you can adjust a room experience to your guests’ preference, be it temperature, music, food, and more.
+As you learn more about your guests, you can adjust a room experience to your guests’ preferences, be it temperature, music, food, and more.
 Such tailored experiences tell your guests you care about them and increase loyalty.

 Big learning with data

 Another way in which AI is being utilized within the hotel industry away from pure customer service is in data analysis.
 In this capacity, the technology can be used to quickly sort through large amounts of data and draw important conclusions about customers, or potential customers.

 For example, a hotel might use data to predict lulls in bookings and offer special rates to counteract them.
 They could also gather data on the food that guests order so that they know what to keep on the menu and what to pull off.
 They could use AI to predict what menu items might be popular based on previous visitor favourites.